rsleem/CI-CD/Labs/01 Install minikube &  argocd/minikube & argocd.md

 In this lab we're going to:
 * install k8s-argocd cluster
-* configure to pull image from Docker Hub
-* configure to pull app from GitHub
+* configure to pull apps from GitHub
 * sync app on k8s-argocd cluster

 ---